lylekuykendall/nvim.config/README.md

 the file that bootstraps the initial install of the config, and `lazy-plugins.lua` is responsible for installing the plugins defined in the `plugins` folder.

+See:
+- `options.lua` for global neovim options
+- `keymaps.lua` for global neovim keymaps

+#### Changing the color scheme

+There are a variety of bundled themes.
+Try `:Telescope colorscheme` to open a picker and preview window.

+#### Plugins worth learning about

 There are a few plugins worth learning a little more about:

 - [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) - configured in `lspconfig.lua`